thecaralice/ilovecp1251/README.en.md

 - `README.en.md` - English README translation (you are reading this)
 - `README.ru.md` - Russian README translation
 - `source/` - the source translation files (official Russian Telegram translation)
-- `dest/` - where the generated translation files are supposed to be placed
+- `dest/` - where the generated translation files are supposed to be placed \
+  You can download a version built by Github Actions [here][download].

 ## Credits